 Over 1000 pesticides are currently registered worldwide.
 Pesticides are heavily regulated.
-However regulations and MRLs (Maximum Residue Levels) differ from region to region across the world.
+However, regulations and MRLs (Maximum Residue Levels) differ from region to region across the world.
 In the US, the Environmental Protection Agency (EPA) is responsible for setting MRLs (also referred to as 'tolerances').
 In the EU, the European Commission (EC) defines MRLs.
 Each individual MRL is the upper allowable limit for the specified pesticide on or in a food product which is deemed safe for consumer consumption.
 Such levels are set following rigorous risk assessments.

 Analytical Guidance Documents for Pesticide Residue Testing

-In the US and EU, all laboratories carrying out official testing of pesticide residues must be accredited to ISO/IEC 17025 which sets out the general requirements for the competence of testing and calibration laboratories.
-Guidance documents also place a focus on the preparation, and management of pesticide standards, stock solutions and working solutions (calibration solutions).
+In the US and EU, all laboratories carrying out official testing of pesticide residues must be accredited to ISO/IEC 17025, which sets out the general requirements for the competence of testing and calibration laboratories.
+Guidance documents also place a focus on the preparation and management of pesticide standards, stock solutions and working solutions (calibration solutions).
 In the preparation of stock standard solutions, it is specified that not less than 10 mg of the reference standard should be weighed out using a 5 decimal place balance (EU guidance document SANTE/11813/2017).

 Errors in the Standard Solution Preparation Process

 The two largest sources of errors in the laboratory come from standard solution processing and human operations.
-With the amount of laboratory time spent processing standard solutions estimated to be greater than 60%, measures which can reduce the incidence of such errors can significantly improve overall accuracy and laboratory productivity.
+With the amount of laboratory time spent processing standard solutions estimated to be greater than 60%, measures that can reduce the incidence of such errors can significantly improve overall accuracy and laboratory productivity.
 Traditional standard solution preparation involves the use of volumetric glassware.
 While instrumentation and software have provided dramatic improvements in analysis and data processing, the manufacturing process for volumetric flasks with accuracies similar to those in use today has remained unchanged for decades.
 The traditional volumetric method is time consuming and prone to error at many points in the process.

-Volumetric standard solution preparation is highly manual, subjective, and variable.
+Volumetric standard solution preparation is highly manual, subjective and variable.